tight-eng/pg_track_events/e2e/README.md

 # E2E Testing Framework

-This directory contains an end-to-end testing framework for the TightDB project.
+This directory contains an end-to-end testing framework for the pg_track_events project.
 The framework allows you to define test scenarios that simulate real-world database operations and verify the behavior of the analytics agent.

 ## Structure